 ISIS Red Arm

-The default chip for the ISIS red arm is RED+.
-It is a red-sensitive array of 4096×2048 (15.0 micron) pixels with almost no fringing.
+The default chip for the ISIS red arm is Red+.
+It is a red-sensitive array of 2048×4096 15.0µ pixels with almost no fringing.

-The Red+ detector bias frames are characterised by B(x,y,t) = f(x,y) + g(t), where f(x,y) represents the quasi-fixed pattern of pixel-to-pixel variation, and g(t) represents the variation of the mean (over x,y) bias level with time.
-The time variability typically amounts to up to ~10-20 counts on the timescale of hours and days, and depends on environmental factors such as CCD temperature.
+The Red+ detector bias frames can be characterised as B(x,y,t) = f(x,y) + g(t), where f(x,y) represents the quasi-fixed pattern of pixel-to-pixel variation, and g(t) represents the variation of the mean (over x,y) bias level with time.
+The time variability typically amounts to up to ~10-20 counts on the timescale of hours and days, and depends on environmental factors such as CCD and controller-electronics temperatures.
 The quasi-fixed pattern function f(x,y) is measured from the median of the usual afternoon bias frames, and the time-variation function g(t) is measured from the overscan region of the detector from each science observation.
 The overscan strip of the Red+ detector extends over rows 4110 to 4190, and is defined in the FITS headers by the usual BIASSEC keyword.

 Biases and the overscan region

 The dispersions of the red-arm gratings in Å/mm are 121 (R158R), 62 (R316R), 33 (R600R) and 17 (R1200R).
 The pixel size of the Red+ detector is 15µ, and the corresponding grating dispersions in Å/pixel are listed in the table, as are the slit widths that project to four pixels (60µ) with the gratings set at blaze.
 The spectral resolution elements, Δλ, in Å for a 1-arcsec slit are also listed.
 The corresponding nominal spectral resolutions, λ/Δλ, at 7000Å with a 1-arcec slit are approximately 909 (R158R), 1842 (R316R), 3867 (R600R) and 9333 (R1200R).